What is ransomware?

-It sounds like a broken record by now, but believe it or not there are still a ton of IT departments out there who don’t follow proper backup procedures – meaning performed daily and stored off-site.
+Believe it or not, there are still many businesses who don’t follow proper backup procedures – meaning backups need to be performed daily and stored off-site.

-However, an even better option is a full continuity cloud solution like Datto.
-Why?
-Because this amazing technology not only takes the physical work out of off-siting (it automatically backs up your data to the cloud), but it also allows your business to continue operating in the event of a ransomware attack – simply spin up a backup copy of your servers on a separate network and you’re back in business.
-On top of that, datto also includes built-in ransomware protection that can detect and alert you of malicious patterns in your backups.
-Incredible!
+However, an even better option is a full continuity cloud solution: This amazing technology takes the physical work out of off-siting and your business stays running in the event of a cyber attack.
+If you get attacked, your IT department can spin up copy of your servers in the cloud and you’re back in business within minutes.
+On top of that, modern solutions offered by Perfect Leap™ also come with built-in ransomware protection that can detect and alert you of malicious patterns in your backups.
+Awesome!

 2. There’s no substitute for a good antivirus

-Another ‘broken-record’ rule hailing from the old days of tech that for some reason still gets neglected.
-I still run into clients using the built-in Windows Defender.
-Yes it’s better than nothing, but the detection rates are average, and unless you’re using an advanced (and costly) addition like Microsoft SCCM the control / reporting features leave something to be desired.
+There are still some businesses out there using Microsoft’s built-in Windows Defender.
+Yes it’s better than nothing, but the detection rates are average at best when compared to an enterprise solution, and unless you’re using an advanced (and costly) addition like Microsoft SCCM the control / reporting features leave something to be desired.

 3. Make sure you’re patched against the latest threats